vippsas/vipps-partner/partner-keys.md

 <!-- END_TOC -->

-Document version: 1.0.2.
+Document version: 1.0.3.

 As a partner, you manage transactions on behalf of Vipps merchants.
-Vipps provides you with _partner keys_, which allow you to use your own API credentials to make API calls on behalf of _all_ your merchants (i.e., the sales units that are linked to you as a partner).
+Vipps provides you with _partner keys_, which allow you to use your own API credentials to make API calls on behalf of _all_ your merchants (i.e., all the sales units that are linked to you as a partner).

-The partner keys work for the sale units regardless whether the keys are used in a POS integration, in a webshop, or something else.
+The partner keys work for the sale units regardless linked to you as a partner, whether the keys are used in a POS integration, in a webshop, or something else.

 There are two ways to use partner keys: